Heidelberg University Faculty of Mathematics and Computer Science

 The Faculty of Mathematics and Computer Science is one of twelve faculties at the University of Heidelberg.
 It comprises the Institute of Mathematics, the Institute of Applied Mathematics, the School of Applied Sciences, and the Institute of Computer Science.
 The faculty maintains close relationships to the Interdisciplinary Center for Scientific Computing (IWR) and the Mathematics Center Heidelberg (MATCH).
-The first chair of mathematics was entrusted to the physician Jacob Curio in the year 1547.
+The first chair of mathematics was the physician Jacob Curio in 1547.

+Institutes

 Institute of Mathematics

 In 1547, the first chair of mathematics was entrusted to the physician Jacob Curio.
 Today, areas of research include: